Robust Trust

 \section{Multiple States}

 In this section, we consider the general case $|\Omega|\geq 2$.
-First, we provide full characterization of the robustly rationalizable solution in the case of binary private strategies.
-Second, we analyze the case of rich private strategies, characterize the general adversarial strategies, and develop the robustly rationalizable solution in a symmetric example.
+First, we provide a full characterization of the robustly rationalizable solution in the case of binary private strategies.
+Second, we analyze the case of rich private strategies and develop the robustly rationalizable solution in a symmetric example.